-Vitamin A, C, B, E, zinc, and copper are essential in thyroid health and function in the production of thyroid health and function.
+Vitamins A, C, B, E, zinc, and copper are essential in thyroid health and function in the production of thyroid hormones and function.

-Use routines to streamline things you do every day, and cut back on unnecessary activities so in other words, don’t take on too much and learn to use boundaries effetively.
+Use routines to streamline things you do every day, and cut back on unnecessary activities, in other words, don’t take on too much and learn to use boundaries effectively.